Thank you that you were/are instrumental in the acknowledgement and experience of my journey with depression.

 Psychologist, woman, daughter, wife and mother

 Michelle holds a Masters Degree in Psychology and is registered as a Counselling Psychologist with the Health Professions Council of South Africa.
-I am passionate about mental health.
+Michelle is passionate about mental health.
 As a result she recognizes the value of working with people in a collaborative way to assist them in living more meaningful lives.
-The focus in my practice is therapeutic work with children, parents, families and women.
+Michelle’s practice is focused on therapeutic work with children, individuals, parents, families and women.
 You can read more about the different life challenges she works with in the therapy practice section of this site.

-I started my private practice as a Counselling Psychologist in Milnerton and Stellenbosch in 2007.
-In 2009 I started consulting as a psychologist in Somerset West.
-My work over the last eight years has been with people of all ages with special interests in the areas of child psychology, play therapy, parenting and post partum depression.
-I also consult with individuals who have been admitted to hospitals and clinics, as well as community groups.
+Michelle has been consulting as a psychologist in Somerset West for the last twelve (12) years.
+While she consults with people of all ages, she has special interests in the areas of child psychology, play therapy, parenting and post partum depression.
+Michelle frequently consults with individuals who have been admitted to hospitals and clinics, as well as community groups.

-My professional training has been largely influenced by Narrative Therapy and Postmodern Philosophy.
-I have had the privilege of training with international and local practitioners in the field.
-I am constantly involved in developing my skill as a therapist to assist clients in achieving some of the goals they have set for their lives.
+Michelle’s professional training is largely influenced by Narrative Therapy and Postmodern Philosophy.
+She has the privilege of training with international and local practitioners in the field.
+Michelle is therefore dedicated to developing her skill as a therapist to assist clients in achieving some of the goals they have set for their lives.
 The principals of Narrative Therapy (and ideas of postmodern philosophy) provide the opportunity to view challenges in a unique and powerful way to draw attention to resources rather than deficits.
 In this way new opportunities are created for making meaning of personal experiences that open up possibilities for change.

-In addition to my work in private practice I have also been involved in work at centres for special educational needs, schools and community clinics.
-My work is also largely influenced by Art, Creativity and Language in Communication and Meaning Making, and therefore encourages this form of expression in my work with people of all ages.
+In addition to her work in private practice, Michelle is also involved in work at centres for special educational needs, schools and community clinics.
+Michelle recognizes the importance of Art, Creativity and Language in Communication and Meaning Making, and therefore encourages this form of expression in her work with people of all ages.

-In addition to practicing as a psychologist I am also a woman, daughter, wife and mother.
-These other roles that I perform are all important to me, and teach me many things about life and the work that I am involved in.
+In addition to practicing as a psychologist Michelle is also a woman, daughter, wife and mother.
+These other roles that she performs are all important to her and continue to teach her many things about life and the work that she is involved in.

 - That not everything you read in books is the gospel.
 You need to be led by what works for you and your family, as long as it is in your child’s best interest and not harmful to others.
 Use what is useful and discard the rest.